 This investment is aligned with the "Inspiring Canadians" principle, outlined in Canada's Space Policy Framework released in February, of working with industry, universities and colleges to recruit, support and retain highly qualified personnel.

-This is the result of an Announcement of Opportunity published on the CSA's website on November 8, 2013.
+This is the result of an Announcement of Opportunity: Flights for the Advancement of Science and Technology (FAST 2013) published on the CSA's website on November 8, 2013.
 Total funding for these projects is $2 million.